NCEMS/energetic-origins-of-PPI-connectivity/figures/README.md

 All generated figures appear in their respective folders, saved as `.svg` files with filenames matching the manuscript figure numbering/panel order.

 **Environment & Dependencies**

+- A reproducible environment file is provided in the repository under `env/energy-jupyter.yml`.

  **Data Inputs**